 This clause provides an overview of the objectives before the actual work started, as a historical background.
-The standardized IVAS codec fulfilled all project objectives [10].
+The standardized IVAS codec fulfilled all project objectives.

-NOTE
+NOTE: The subsequent text in italics cites justification and objective from the IVAS Work Item Description.
+Since it is a direct citation, the tense of this text might generally refer to the future.